 Throughout this book, you’ll learn how to disrupt the status quo by challenging school and cultural norms.
 You’ll also discover how to create healthy boundaries, overcome feelings of self-doubt, release yourself from perfectionism, and decide what work/life balance looks like for you.

 Fewer Things, Better will help you challenge the correlation between hours worked and effectiveness.
-It’s not about how much you’re working; it’s what you’re focusing on.
+It’s not about how much you’re working; it’s what you’re using your hours to focus on.

 As you read, you’ll gain clarity on what’s most important in every aspect of your life and work so you can allocate time to your biggest priorities.
 You’ll deepen the courage it takes to live with intentionality, so you can do more of what you love and let go of habits and expectations which aren’t serving you well.